marshall-buck/usda-prefixtree/README.md

 1. Create a map food descriptions `{id: description, ...}` from the original database.
 Parse descriptions as necessary.
-2. Create the word index in the form of.
-    - Although the hashes could have been made by skipping this step, its good to have a file to look at.
+2. Create the word index. *Although the hashes could have been made by skipping this step, its good to have a file to look at.*
 ```
 {
   "apple": [1, 2],